 Her latest activities include Looking for Mr. Blue, a virtual bird watching saga tracing the cultural history of a goose.
 History of an Impossible Destiny, a 4-channel video installation, for which she spent 3 years documenting beekeeping around Europe and doing research on the destiny of the honey bee.
 Zootopia- audio guide for zoos, a posthumanist and feminist research on other species.
 Artistic expeditions on the strait of Magellan, Patagonia and Chiloe Island in Chile.
 Cabin Walks&Talks - a guided expedition for tracing interspecial empathy.
 Green Matters – video handbook for algae gatherers - a two-year exploration in the world of green algae and traditional weaving in order to save the Baltic Sea.

 Currently she is doing (artistic) research on minerals and geese.

 I´m interested in the research artists can produce in various fields of knowledge and the capacity to adapt to various roles in society : an intruder, a buffer, a metamorphosis, a provocateur, a clown, an antennae… .
 Artists can provide non-expertism, which can offer valuable insights.
 Curator Adrienne Goehler writes.
 “We cant leave the world to experts”.
 I find that a relevant notion, as so called experts´ hands might be too tied to political and economic currents and interests.

-During the recent years my artistic work has turned from poetic and meditative video performances towards ecological, social and political spheres, and the nature of my work has become more investigative.
-I want to know the world, mull over matters and create a strange mix of various disciplines, also in the process of making.
-Trained as a visual and media artist, I have a master degree on Cultural history.
+During the recent years my artistic work has turned from mystical and meditative live cinema performances towards ecological, social and political spheres, and the nature of my work has become more investigative.
+Originally trained as a visual and media artist, I have a master degree on Cultural history.
 Mixing academic research with art process feels natural.